rackerlabs/rackspace-how-to/content/cloud-servers/install-an-ssl-certificate.md

 [Generate a CSR](https://support.rackspace.com/how-to/generate-a-csr/) and [Purchase or renew an SSL certificate](https://support.rackspace.com/how-to/purchase-or-renew-an-ssl-certificate/) for instructions.
+- The CA bundle with the root and intermediate certificates, provided by the SSL vendor.
 - The **.key** file that was generated when you created the Certificate Signing Request (CSR).
 - A webserver such as Apache and ``mod_ssl`` should be installed.
-- You also need to have an Internet Protocol (IP) address for your SSL cert and a unique IP address for each SSL that you want to host.
-Certificate authorities and browsers require that all SSL certificates be on their own IP address.
+- You also need to have an Internet Protocol (IP) address for your SSL certificate.

 #### Copy the files into the default location on your server